-If you don’t own yet any Japanese kitchen knife, the exotic sounding names – gyuto, santoku, nakiri, sujihiki, deba etc. probably don’t ring any bell.
+If you don’t already own a Japanese kitchen knife, the exotic sounding names – gyuto, santoku, nakiri, sujihiki, deba etc. probably don’t ring any bell.
 Even if you’re a knife expert, familiar with all the different types of steel and different edge grinds, you might not know about the unique names that the Japanese use for their knives.

 Don’t worry.
-These are still kitchen knives and although there are some differences between common western knives – they still serve the same purpose – to cut 🙂
+These are still kitchen knives and although there are some differences between common western knives – they still serve the same purpose, which is to cut.

 What Is A Santoku Knife?